What happens after the assessment

 - any recommendations about the management of your investigation.

-Recommendations may include allocating a medical supervisor to report on your progress, or attending a support group to deal with substance misuse.
+Recommendations may include allocating a medical supervisor to report on your progress, or attending a support group to deal with substance use disorder.

 If you disagree with the reports, you can get your own report and submit it as evidence.
 We consider all evidence before making a decision about your investigation.